ROMANI STUDIES (continuing Journal of the Gypsy Lore Society)

 Romani Studies appears twice a year.

-A Romani Studies subscription is a membership privilege of the Gypsy Lore Society.
+Beginning in 2023 Romani Studies will be an Open Access journal, supported by Gypsy Lore Society membership fees..
 Society members also receive a quarterly newsletter and discounts on other society publications.
-Annual membership is $40.
-See Membership Information to subscribe to Romani Studies or order back issues.
+Annual membership is $50.
+See Membership Information to join the society.

 Romani Studies is abstracted or indexed in America: History and Life, Anthropological Index Online, Anthropological Literature, Historical Abstracts, IBZ/IBR, International Bibliography of the Social Sciences, International Current Awareness Series, Linguistic Bibliography, Linguistics and Language Behavior Abstracts, MLA Bibliography, RILM, Scopus, and Sociological Abstracts.